raspberrypilearning/ai-LLM-prompt/en/step_2.md

   </div>
 </html>

-A "prompt" in large language models (LLMs) is the text you give to the model to get a response.
+A "prompt" for large language models (LLMs) is the text you give to the model to get a response.
 It's like asking a question or giving a starting point for the model to create text.
-For example, if you type "Tell me a joke" - that's your prompt - so the model should respond with a joke.
+For example, if you type "Tell me a joke" — that's your prompt — so the model should respond with a joke.

 Getting good at writing solid prompts will make you awesome at using AI tools.

 ### Objective
 Decide what you want to achieve.
-This is your goal for using the language model.
-Write this in your prompt, clearly stating *what you want to have* when you are finished with the LLM.
+This is your goal when using the language model.
+Write this in your prompt, clearly stating **what you want to have** when you are finished with the LLM.

 --- task ---

-Start your prompt with an **Objective**, which should begin: I want help creating *something*.
+Start your prompt with an **Objective**, which should begin: I want help creating **something**.

  For example:

-"I want help creating a *recipe for a simple dessert*."
+"I want help creating a **recipe for a simple dessert**."
-"I want help creating a *short story*."
+"I want help creating a **short story**."
-"I want help creating a *study plan for my History exams*."
+"I want help creating a **study plan for my History exams**."

 --- /task ---